spdk/spdk.github.io/development.md

 * Developers do not need to add specific reviewers to patches, the maintainers and everyone else in the community should always be on the lookout for incoming patches.
 If a developer would like to be added to a review, or would like a specific person added to their patch, they should feel free to do so.
+* All comments on code reviews must be addressed prior to the patch being merged.
+Comments can be addressed by making code changes or by replying to the comment.
 * There’s no min or max time for the lifecycle of a patch, depending on a variety of factors a patch may go through in hours or possibly weeks or longer.
 How efficiently our community operates is a direct result of how well our community developers interact with each other.